g-mark/SwiftPath/README.md

 ## RFC 9535 Compatibility

 This section summarizes SwiftPath's public string parser against [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html), Section 2.

+> [!NOTE]
+> SwiftPath does _not_ use or return Nodelist types.
+It returns only the value results of the path query.

 ### Supported RFC functionality